-- Some 33% of students in Georgia attained Level 2 or higher in reading (OECD average: 74%).
+Some 58% of students in Romania attained Level 2 or higher in reading (OECD average: 74%).
 At a minimum, these students can identify the main idea in a text of moderate length, find information based on explicit, though sometimes complex criteria, and can reflect on the purpose and form of texts when explicitly directed to do so.
-The share of 15-year-old students who attained minimum levels of proficiency in reading (Level 2 or higher) varied from 89% in Singapore to 8% in Cambodia. - In Georgia, almost no students scored at Level 5 or higher in reading (OECD average: 7%).
+The share of 15-year-old students who attained minimum levels of proficiency in reading (Level 2 or higher) varied from 89% in Singapore to 8% in Cambodia.

+• In Romania, 2% of students scored at Level 5 or higher in reading (OECD average: 7%).
 These students can comprehend lengthy texts, deal with concepts that are abstract or counterintuitive, and establish distinctions between fact and opinion, based on implicit cues pertaining to the content or source of the information.